phargogh/2021-nci-ndr-sherlock/README.md

      `scontrol show partition <partition_name>`, specifically:
      * `DefMemPerCPU` - how much memory will be allocated with each requested CPU
      * `MaxMemPerCPU` - at which point requesting more memory will increase the number of allocated CPUs
+* For jobs like the NOXN pipeline that spend almost all of their time being CPU-bound, it's helpful to just use the `$SLURM_CPUS_PER_TASK` environment variable.
+More tasks than we need will only result in more context switches, which slow the whole job down.